SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 A friendly and welcoming pub with a choice of classic beers alongside craft ales and fine wines, this is where you can relax with a pint and watch NFL and other major sports.

 I like the Scrimshaw Pilsner – a fresh and delightful lager that goes perfectly with the house Irish Breakfast, and there is plenty to choose from if you are an ale fan.
-A great place to hang out and is highly recommended.
+A great place to hang out, and it is highly recommended.

-Being that San Francisco is known as the "Gay Mecca of the World," a visit to the our fair city wouldn't be complete with going to the Hi Top.
-It is famous for being a LGBTQI bar and a sports bar also, so it is must visit.
+Being that San Francisco is known as the "Gay Mecca of the World," a visit to our fair city wouldn't be complete without going to the Hi Top.
+It is famous for being a LGBTQI bar and a sports bar, so it is a must-visit.

 Few sports bars in San Francisco have as exciting an atmosphere when a game is on as the Hi Tops Bar.
 To say this place gets lively is an understatement – it is usually packed solid!
-That doesn't take away from its attractiveness, as a session at Hi Tops is something you must experience when in the city.
+That doesn't detract from its appeal, as a session at Hi Tops is a must-try experience when in the city.

 Burgers and other pub classics fill the menu, and when it comes to ale, I recommend the superb Temescal Pils from Temescal Brewing produced just across the bay in Oakland, among many other excellent choices.